 It took a few centuries but chartreuse slowly became known as a colour in its own right.
 First used in art before making its way into fashion and the home, it’s a love it or hate it colour that has had many resurgences in popularity over the years.
 Perhaps most recently in the ‘90s and early ‘00s when acid neon hues were used by the likes of the Spice Girls to literally explode onto the pop culture scene.

 Is Chartreuse Green or Yellow?

 You could argue both sides of this shade but we believe chartreuse falls mainly under the green spectrum but with close links to yellow.
 Sitting somewhere between fresh apple green and the darker olive, chartreuse is often used interchangeably with lime, neon and acid greens depending on how vivid the particular object is.

 Go All Out

 Adding chartreuse to the home comes down to how daring you want to be.
 For those that love to be bold in the home, large chartreuse pieces from curtains to furniture (chartreuse velvet sofa anyone?) are the way to go.
-You can go all out and make it the main color of the room or stick to a few statement pieces, but either way you’ll be showing this color trend off loud and proud.
+You can go all out and make it the main colour of the room or stick to a few statement pieces, but either way you’ll be showing this colour trend off loud and proud.

 Stick to Subtlety